shareup/simple-publisher/README.md

 * Publishers must indicate what the `Output` type is – what are you going to publish out for subscribers to receive?
 * Publishers must indicate the type for `Failure` – what type of `Error` are you going to emit to subscribers when something goes wrong?
-* ⭐️ no need to worry about bookeeping or anything of that
+* ⭐️ no need to worry about bookeeping or any of that

 ### Subscribing